What is the full form of TDS?

-The other person whose tax got deducted at source become entitled to get credit of the amount so deducted on the basis of form 26AS or TDS certificate issued by the deductor.
+The other person whose tax got deducted at the source becomes entitled to get a credit of the amount so deducted on the basis of form 26AS or TDS certificate issued by the deductor.

 For detailed TDS rates - click here

-1) Electronic Mode - E payment is mandatory for all corporate assesses and to who provisions of section 44B of the Income Tax Act, 1961 are applicable.
+1 Electronic Mode - E payment is mandatory for all corporate assesses and to who provisions of section 44B of the Income Tax Act, 1961 are applicable.
 For E payment - click here.

-TDS return services:
+TDS return services

 How to avoid TDS?

-a) If a person expects that his/her total income in a financial year will be below the threshold limit, he/she can ask the deductor not to deduct TDS by submitting Form 15G/15H.
+1 If a person expects that his/her total income in a financial year will be below the threshold limit, he/she can ask the deductor not to deduct TDS by submitting Form 15G/15H.

-b) Payments which are subjected to TDS, deductee is required to provide PAN details to avoid deduction at the higher rates.
+2 Payments which are subjected to TDS, deductee is required to provide PAN details to avoid deduction at the higher rates.